typecoercion/docker-ops-tools/files/README.md

 ## Infrastructure

-A collection of playbooks for infrastructure provisioning, configuration, applications and services.
-Utilizes a containerized shell environment for dependency consistency.
-Includes both ansible and terraform binaries.
+A collection of tool for infrastructure provisioning and configuration.
+Utilizes a containerized shell environment for dependency version consistency.
+Includes `ansible` and `asdf-vm` bootstrap for `terraform` and `packer` binaries.

 ### Documentation